Download fusion cover track `Jimi Meets Miles #1` by Miles Davis

 Play: Jimi Meets Miles #1

-The greatest ever musical collaboration that never happened!
-It was between Jimi Hendrix and Miles Davis in 1970
+The greatest ever musical collaboration that never happened was between Jimi Hendrix and Miles Davis in 1970

-I play Jimi style over a pastiche of Miles' track 'Right off' from his album 'Jack Johnson',
+I tried to reimagine, in a very respectful way, what that might have sounded like with a Jimi style guitar over a backing track pastiche of Miles' track 'Right off' from his album 'Jack Johnson',

 It's funny how you remember your best work like you were still there (in my home office. a spare bedroom).
-I remember playing those dive bombs (heavy tremolo arm work) with a smile on my face 😊
+I remember playing those Hendrix dive bombs (heavy tremolo arm work) on the opening with a smile on my face 😊

 How my version happened

-The track got really popular on YouTube (190K views in a couple of months).
+The track went viral on YouTube (190K views in a couple of months).
 Then suddenly it was taken down and I got a strike with restrictions.

 You can't imagine how this irked me.